Events

 The future of Carrington Moss is in YOUR hands

-Online Public Meeting 18th December 6pm
+Online Public Meeting 26th March 6pm

-You can join our online public meeting by clicking on this link.
+You can join our online public meeting by clicking on this link

 Many people have raised concerns with us about the current activities being carried out on the moss.
 Whilst some of these are legitimate and do meet the terms of the approvals given by Trafford, we’d like to check out all your observations, so do keep sending your photographs and letting us know what those you talk to tell you.